i2git/jpk60/index.md

 ## Registration

-Registration is possible on personal invitation.
+Registration is possible by personal invitation only.

 ## Questions